Isis Valverde stars in the Florestar collection, by Lez a Lez – MONDO MODA - Breaking Latest News

 Isis Valverde in the Lez a Lez campaign @ publicity

-The fauna and flora were the points of inspiration for the creations of the stamping elements, the predominant colors are those given by nature, such as green, red and caetê, the earthy tones of rivers, tree trunks and forest soil.
+The fauna and flora were the points of inspiration for the creations of the stamping elements, the predominant colors are those given by nature, such as green, red and caetê, the earthy tones of the rivers, tree trunks and the soil of the Woods.
 It is precisely in the duo of color and natural elements in the prints that the brand bets on, with tailoring and embroidery in romantic pieces that refer to coziness and tranquility.

 Isis Valverde in the Lez a Lez campaign @ publicity